 Along with making it easier for consumers to configure the security of their computers, Apple has continued to update FileVault 2 and its ability to be managed by IT departments.
 Because of the API’s that are available, IT can completely control the experience and security of their Apple environment by turning on FileVault 2 with little interruption to the end user.

 This guide shows how to manage the entire process with the Casper Suite.
 The Casper Suite provides the ability to configure FileVault, report on the encryption status of the environment and remediate any problems that may come up.
 IT can also help end users who have forgotten their password to decrypt their drive by providing a one-time use recovery key to unlock the drive and then re-issuing a new key.

 Even though encryption is built into many of the major OS’s available today, some organizations are still using third-party tools to manage the encryption of their environment.
 This has presented problems as it’s often difficult for third-party vendors to keep up with rapid OS release cycles.
 This forces end users and IT departments to have to wait until encryption vendors update their software so they can use the latest OS.

 If you are interested in learning more about how to manage the security and encryption of your environment, JAMF provides many resources to help.
 Here you can learn about compliance and security of your Apple environment.
-There is also a webinar located here that will walk you through the entire process of configuring your environment to be encrypted.
 Lastly, you can learn about how Cisco secures and manages their fleet of 35,000 devices with The Casper Suite.